 If you have a documented disability recognized under the Americans with Disabilities Act and require testing accommodations, you must submit the following prior to testing:

-- 1. A completed test application

-- 2. The Testing Accommodations Request Form
+- 1. A completed testing application - 2.
+The Testing Accommodations Request Form through your DENTPIN account - 3.
+Documentation to support the testing accommodation request

-- 3. Supporting documentation.